Eric VI of Denmark: Regency

-Eric Menved's rule was a central period during the “Age of Decay" in Denmark 1241–1340.
+Eric Menved's rule was a central period during the "Age of Decay" in Denmark 1241–1340.
 His early reign – during which he was led by his mother and her German relatives – was affected by the unrest and wars that followed the murder of his father.

 The first act of the new government was to settle the case of the former king's murder at a court convened at Nyborg at Whitsun 1287.
-27 honorable men were appointed to decide the case.
-Chief among the accused were Marshal Stig Andersen Hvide and Jacob Nielsen, Count of Halland and seven others were accused.
+Twenty-seven honorable men were appointed to decide the case.
+Marshal Stig Andersen Hvide and Jacob Nielsen, Count of Halland and seven others were accused.
 After a one-day trial, the jury found all the accused guilty.
 The properties and incomes of the condemned were declared forfeit and they were exiled from Denmark on pain of death.
 Even the pope became involved when he excommunicated those who had been judged guilty.

 The verdict was questionable on several counts.
 None of the accused could be proven to be in the immediate vicinity when the king was stabbed to death.
 The accused were not allowed to swear their innocence before the court or have other honorable men swear as to their innocence, a right granted to them by law.
 Despite the unclear circumstances surrounding Eric V's death, the jury only took one day to arrive at a guilty verdict.
 The accused had all belonged to Erik V's inner circle; it is uncertain what they were supposed to gain by the king's death.